• DRY RUB AND (maybe) SAUCE STORE COMING SOON!

 Stephen Bainbridge is a well-regarded law professor and a blogger, who also takes food and wine pretty seriously.
 I am not enamored of his taste in wine, and he sometimes uses short cuts in his cooking that I wouldn’t, but he is undeniably a worthwhile read.
 Here are his thoughtful comments about Rachel Ray and The Food Network.
 I ranted a bit on a similar topic, but Bainbridge does a fine job here.

-2 Responses to “An Intelligent Critique of Rachel Ray And The Food Network”
+2 Replies to “An Intelligent Critique of Rachel Ray And The Food Network”

 1. his arguments are about as strong and compelling as those of any idiot on egullet or chowhound, of which there are many. in fact, he’s just repeating what has been said a million times, and in a less entertaining way.